iexel/fontus/third-party-licenses.md

 ###Maven dependencies

-This section lists Maven artifacts (Java libraries) used in the project (this document does not cover libraries used in automated tests only - Maven `test` scope).
+This section lists Maven artifacts (Java libraries) used in the project (this document does not cover libraries used in automated tests only).
 Some artifacts may in turn include third-party Java libraries.
 See individual artifact licenses for details.

-The project uses following Maven artifacts:
+This project uses the following Maven artifacts:

 ####AOP alliance
 **Maven artifact:**  groupId: aopalliance,  artifactId: aopalliance,  version: 1.0<br>